Peter E. Costello: Career

 He was again a member of the common council from 1908 to 1915.
+He introduced legislation that funded the creation of Roosevelt Boulevard and the Frankford elevated rail line.

 He was elected as a Republican to the Sixty-fourth, Sixty-fifth, and Sixty-sixth Congresses.
 He was not a candidate for renomination in 1920.
-Costello continued in the real-estate and investment brokerage business in Philadelphia until his death.
+He continued to work in real estate development and investment brokerage.